misonoworks/misonocons/README.md

 ## Special Thanks To...
-*Swishy, for basically telling me to make custom icons.
+-Swishy, for basically telling me to make custom icons.

-*NoPunIn10Did, for providing lots of guiding ideas on how to design the icons (You can thank him for scroll and numlock's design).
+-NoPunIn10Did, for providing lots of guiding ideas on how to design the icons (You can thank him for scroll and numlock's design).

-*[The 40% Discord](http://discord.gg/40percent) for providing constructive feedback and overall encouragement from the project's conception.
+-[The 40% Discord](http://discord.gg/40percent) for providing constructive feedback and overall encouragement from the project's conception.

-*[The Keycap Designers Discord](https://discord.gg/X2aMsjBNNt) for also providing constructive feedback.
+-[The Keycap Designers Discord](https://discord.gg/X2aMsjBNNt) for also providing constructive feedback.

-*And, to you, for bothering to read all the way to the bottom of the page!
+-And, to you, for bothering to read all the way to the bottom of the page!